denisgaribovic/customer-churn-prediction/README.md

 ### 6. 🧪 Prediction Demonstration

 - Showcased live predictions on new customer samples with interpretability explanations

----

-## 🧰 Tech Stack

-- Python, Pandas, NumPy
-- Plotly, Matplotlib
-- scikit-learn, XGBoost
-- Jupyter Notebook for interactive walkthrough and reproducibility

----

-## 💡 Business Impact

-- ✅ Early identification of high-risk customers to target retention efforts
-- ✅ Supports marketing teams with actionable, data-driven insights
-- ✅ Enables reproducible churn prediction ready for future scaling and automation
-- ✅ Demonstrates strong analytical storytelling aligned with real business challenges

----

-*Built and maintained by [Denis Garibovic](https://www.linkedin.com/in/denis-garibovic/).*